 Poached Shrimp with Easy Lemon Aioli

-As for the poaching liquid, you can use whatever you’ve got handy: celery, carrots, garlic, onion, leek, fennel, peppercorn, parsley…whatever you like and in whatever combination.
+For the poaching liquid, you can use whatever you’ve got on hand: celery, carrots, garlic, onion, leek, fennel, peppercorn, parsley…whatever you like and in whatever combination.
 Just be sure to give your broth plenty of time to steep so the flavours really come together to infuse the shrimp with lots of flavour.

 Estimate about four or five medium shrimp, and a tablespoon of sauce, per person.